 Does Graphic Design Need Coding?

 So, does graphic design need coding?
 The short answer is — not necessarily, but it’s more and more beneficial.
+To grow in this field, you can also explore what degrees go good with graphic design for better career opportunities.

 For general print and branding activities, coding is not required.
 But if you foray into the digital realms of web design, mobile app screens, or interactive graphics, basic knowledge of coding in graphic design becomes useful.